fossabot/GiG.Core/docs/GiG.Core.Orleans.Clustering.Kubernetes.md

 # GiG.Core.Orleans.Clustering.Kubernetes

-This Library provides an API to register Orleans Clients and Silos running on Kubernetes.
+This Library provides an API to use Kubernetes as a Membership Provider for Orleans Silos.

 ## Basic Usage